-The Company determines the probability of default for these loans and advances individually using internal information available.
+The Company determines the probability of default for these advances individually using internal information available.

-As at the period/year end, there were no indications of impairment loss in respect of these loans and advances.
+As at the end of the reporting period, there were no indications of impairment loss in respect of these advances.

 Financial guarantees

 The Company provides unsecured financial guarantee to a licensed bank in respect of banking facilities granted to a subsidiary.
 The Company monitors the ability of the subsidiary to service the loans on an individual basis.
 However, as at the end of the reporting period, there was no outstanding balance owing to the said licensed bank.